 As stated by the Mayo Clinic, the most common causes of spinal cord injury in the U.S. include:

-- Motor vehicle accidents: Automobile and motorcycle accidents are the leading cause of spinal cord injuries, accounting for nearly half of all new cases every year.
+- Motor vehicle accidents: Automobile and motorcycle accidents are the leading cause of spinal cord wounds, accounting for nearly half of all new cases every year.

-- Slip and fall accidents: After age 65, most spinal cord injuries are caused by falls.
+- Slip and fall accidents: After age 65, most spinal cord wounds are caused by falls.
 Among all age groups, falls account for more than 15% of all spinal cord injuries.

 - Acts of violence: Approximately 12% of spinal cord injuries result from violent assaults, often involving knife or gunshot wounds, which may occur on the premises of another party.

-Spinal cord injury victims are entitled to hold responsible parties accountable for their injuries.
-Damages you may be entitled to claim in a spinal injury case may include:
+Spinal cord wound victims are entitled to hold responsible parties accountable for their injuries.
+Damages you may be entitled to claim may include:

 - Past and future medical expenses